 A: The government's Student and Exchange Visitor Program requires that the prospective visitor have access to financial resources that are adequate to provide for a reasonable standard of living while in Southern California.
 In addition, that requirement is to ensure that the person does not become an "economic burden" on our local, state, or federal governments.
 In advance of the DS-2019 being issued, the visitor must provide proof of financial support.
 In the amount of $2500 for the visitor for each month that he/she plans to be in the United States and $500 for each dependent who may be accompanying the visitor.
 Certification of those funds may be in the form of a bank statement, scholarship or fellowship letter from a government agency, or institutional sponsor (such as the Fulbright program) or some combination of those sources.
-That documentation must be provided to the International Programs office in UH-244.
+That documentation must be provided to the International Students and Scholars office in CP-207.

 Q. Does Cal State Fullerton provide financial stipends or salaries to visiting scholars?

 A: In general, the university does not provide cash stipends or general financial support to long-term Visiting Scholars.
 On occasion, a Visiting Scholar may be hired to teach one or more courses depending upon the needs of an academic department, the visitor's academic specializations, and the recommendation of the appropriate college dean.
 In order to meet compliance with visa restrictions, those arrangements must be worked out in advance of the person's visit.
 If the individual is hired to teach one or more courses, he/she is also designated as a Part-Time Faculty member and accorded the privileges and responsibilities as specified under the bargaining agreement with the professional organization representing the CSUF faculty.
 Anticipated teaching opportunities, if any, and the associated salary will be specified in the letter of invitation.